Test-IIST/Average-Of-List-Element/README.md

 Write a Python program that calculates the average of elements in a list of integers.

 ### Input
-- A list of `n` integers, where each integer is between -10^6 and 10^6.
+- A list of integers, where each integer is between -10^6 and 10^6.

 ### Constraints
 - The list can contain at most 1000 elements.